ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

 1. Retrieve the latest transactions for our wallet.
 Why our wallet?
 In this case, we do not have to worry about what the user's wallet address is, we do not have to confirm that it is their wallet, and we do not have to store this wallet.
 2. Filter incoming transactions only.
 3. Iterate through transactions and verify if the comment and amount match our data.
-4. Celebrate the solution to our problem🎉
+4. Celebrate the solution to our problem.

 #### Getting the latest transactions